Radio advertising costs vary depending on factors including region, air time, ad frequency and demand.

 Radio Ad Cost Equation

 As with pretty much any product or service out there, radio advertising costs are based on supply and demand.
-The cost per each radio ad (each “spot,” as it’s called), is generally determined by this equation:
+The cost per each radio ad, or “spot,” is generally determined by this equation:

 Cost = Number of Listeners X Cost to Reach 1,000 Listeners

-Not all radio stations charge per spot, however.
-When they charge based on another metric, however, you can always use this equation to check the pricing they are proposing so you know what it comes down to per ad.
+Not all radio stations charge per spot, though.
+When they charge based on another metric, however, you can always use the equation we noted above to check the pricing they are proposing so you know what it comes down to per ad.

-To give you an idea of the kind of local radio advertising costs you could be looking at, here’s a look at the cost per 30-second radio ad in 5 different cities.
+To give you an idea of the kind of local radio advertising costs you could be looking at, here’s a look at the estimated cost of a 30-second radio ad in 5 different cities, based on regional averages compiled by Gaebler.com Resources for Entrepreneurs.

 |Salt Lake City||$99|